 Statistical and ReFH Methods

-The ReFH method uses a mathematical model which estimates the losses to rain falling on the catchment, which includes infiltration into the ground, and routes the resulting runoff through the catchment.
-The model also estimates the initial base flow in the watercourse together with the increase in base flow caused by the infiltration of the rainfall into the ground causing groundwater levels to rise.
-The flow in the watercourse is the total of the runoff and the base flow.
+The ReFH method uses a mathematical model which estimates the losses to rain falling on the catchment resulting from evaporation, interception by plants and infiltration into the ground, etc and routes the resulting runoff through the catchment.
+The model also estimates the initial base flow in the watercourse

 A Flood Estimation Handbook Study is site specific so please